apache/rocketmq-site/_docs/06-best-practice-pull-request.md

 {% include toc %}

-# Git setup for Committers
+# Git setup for Contributors
 This describes setup for one local repo and two remotes.
 It allows you to push the code on your machine to either your Github repo or to git-wip-us.apache.org.
 You will want to fork github's apache/incubator-rocketmq to your own account on github, this will enable Pull Requests of your own.
 Cloning this fork locally will set up "origin" to point to your remote fork on github as the default remote.
 So if you perform "git push origin master" it will go to github.

 To attach to the apache git repo do the following: